 Finally, with the new developer preview builds of JavaFX Scene Builder 2.0 a new...

+I am Sean Phillips and have been a software engineer for a while now.
 For the last few years I've been lucky enough to be a lead developer for some NASA Ground System software that has been deployed directly into the Mission Operations Control room.
-(Hence the righteous reference in the title of this blog)
+(Hence the righteous reference in the title of this blog)...

 A while ago, I was asked to evaluate another Java application that was being used at my company.